Silcrow/math-game/docs/PROMPT.md

-- Optionally scale the heal by tile/card value later.
-- when moving to a gold card, score incre 1.
-- victory condition when score = 10.

 modifying each aspect:
 - random addition and subtraction problems are displayed on the tile the player's not on (use randomizer first, later, it's an actual card in a deck, with more complicated randomizing rules).
 Player doesn't click tile to move anymore.
-Instead, tiles never repeat (always unique) and typing the answer immediately moves player to that tile.
+Instead, the 8 tiles never duplicate (always unique) and typing the answer immediately moves player to that tile.
-- healing is now unequal = earlier, each tile heals 2 units as a placeholder, but now construct a mechanism so that it heals either 1, 2, 3 units.
-Later, healing amount will be baed on a the card.
 - menu bar (like a character inventory, but a card deck manager) = like a flash card manager, but designed like an RPG game character's inventory menu
 	- Each card is 1 puzzle to solve (displayed), paired with an answer, and healing points (card has 3 stats).
 	- Cards can be grouped into decks.
 Each deck can have duplicate cards (this determines chance of being drawn and ensures drawn cards don't appear while undrawn cards appear, rather than a dice-like random appearance)